JacquemontLab/CNV-Caller/resources/Genome_Regions/README.md

 ### Formatting Code, example on GRCh37

-#### Get first and last bands for each chromosome (after skipping header), then filter for 'gneg' (telomeric regions), keep only canonical chromosomes, and format the output with a "telomere" label.
+#### Get first and last bands for each chromosome (after skipping header), then filtering out 'gvar' (acrocentric chromosome), keep only canonical chromosomes, and format the output with a "telomere" label.
 genome_version=GRCh37
 awk 'NR > 1' ChromosomeBand_${genome_version}.tsv | sort -k1,1 -k2,2n | \
 awk '